Directed Polymers and Interfaces in Disordered Media: Introduction

 The organization of this paper is as follows.
-In section II we introduce the distributional zeta-function and compute the derivative of the distributional zeta-function at the origin in order to obtain the average free energy of the system with quenched disorder.
-In section III we discuss the one dimensional field theory in the presence of a quenched disorder.
-In section IV the average free energy associated to a fluctuation manifold in the presence of a quenched disorder is presented.
-Using the saddle-point equations of the model, and the replica symmetry ans\"atze, we show that the Gaussian approximation is exact.
-As an application of the method, we calculated the wandering exponent for $d=3$.
-Conclusions are given in section V. We use $\hbar=c=k_{B}=1$.
+In Section \ref{sec:III}, we discuss directed polymers in the presence of a quenched disorder.
+In Section \ref{sec:IV}, the average free energy associated with a manifold in the presence of a quenched disorder is presented.
+Conclusions are given in Section \ref{sec:V}.
+We use $\hbar=c=k_{B}=1$.